 When it comes to core functionality — and you may be noticing a pattern here — LastPass is more or less the same as the other options.
 It generates passwords, stores 'em, and automatically fills them in across Android (through the Autofill API) and desktop (by way of browser add-ons).

-All five of these password managers provide the same basic service: they generate and store passwords and fill them in across all your devices.
-They all work with Android's Autofill API, and they all use 256-bit encryption.
-Deciding which is right for you comes down to finer details, like LastPass' affordability, Enpass' local storage, or Dashlane's credit monitoring.
+All of these password managers provide the same basic service: they generate and store passwords and fill them in across all your devices.
+They all work with Android's Autofill API, support biometric unlock, and they all use 256-bit encryption.
+Deciding which is right for you comes down to finer details, like pricing, Bitwarden's open-source aspect, MYKI's offline-only approach, Enpass's local storage, or Dashlane's VPN.
 Whichever you choose, you're getting a quality service that'll make your life just a little simpler.

 Updated with many additional password managers as well as pricing and feature changes.